 When planning a party, you need to have great food and great people.
 However, if you really want to make your party memorable for years to come, you’ll need great party games.
 We sometimes overlook the pure joy that can come out of playing a great party game with a room full of friends, so we have a list of the 40 best party games.

-Whether you are looking for a nice, low-activity party game for adults, a fun puzzle, or a wet and wild birthday party game for kids, there are thousands of fun party activities to choose from.
+Whether you are looking for a nice, low-activity party game for adults, a fun jigsaw puzzle, or a wet and wild birthday party game for kids, there are thousands of fun party activities to choose from.
 By the time it takes you to pick the best one, your guests may have already left.
-But not to worry, because we have put together a list of 40 of the best party games.
+But not to worry, because we have put together a list of 40 of the best party games you can play to entertain your guests.
 Use the filters to choose the size of your party, activity level, and type of game you are looking to play.
 You can plan your whole party around a fun game, like a family reunion Tug of War.
 Then, tell everyone in your personalized party invitations to be sure they come prepared for some laughter and fun.

 Players ‘react’ to a made up scenario and others have to guess what it is.